 God has loved us, his son shares our humanity, and a spirit inspires us still.

-This brings us to a second point about Pope Francis highly anticipated new encyclical, with the title “Laudato Sii,” or “Be Praised, On the Care of Our Common Home.”
+Let’s consider a second point about Pope Francis highly anticipated new encyclical, with the title “Laudato Sii,” or “Be Praised, On the Care of Our Common Home.”
 This pastoral letter should be issued sometime in June.
-The title comes from Saint Francis’s “Canticle of the Sun,” a prayer that praises God, first by thanking God for “Brother Sun, Sister Moon, Brother Fire and Sister Water.”
+The title comes from Saint Francis’s “Canticle of the Sun,” a prayer that praises God, first by thanking God for “Brother Sun, Sister Moon, Brother Fire, and Sister Water.”

 Of course, many Catholics will wonder why the pope is getting into issues of climate change and global warming.
-It’s important to know that our ecological concerns for the welfare of the planet flows for our own theology.
+It’s important to know that our ecological concerns for the welfare of the planet flow for our theology.

 According to theologian Walter Grazer, “Catholics see the Trinity as relational and social.
-And all of creation and life reflects this relational and social notion, so all creatures are intimately linked and share kinship.”
+And all of creation and life reflect this relational and social notion, so all creatures are intimately linked and share a kinship.”

 Written in 1224, Saint Francis’s “Canticle of the Sun” is recognized as one of the first published literary works in the Umbrian dialect.